neu-rah/lpp/README.md

 ### Logic

-implemented operators And, Or, Not and booleans
+implemented operators And, Or, Not, booleans and BEq (boolean equality)

 ### Numerals